zapier/visual-builder/docs/_partners/planning-guide.md

 ## How to Design Successful Zapier Integrations

 It starts with a Google search, perhaps, or a peek at Zapier's App Directory to find a new integration.
 Then the user makes a new Zap, either manually or from a Zap Template, and chooses your app.
-They they connect their account with your app, set up the trigger or action they need for this workflow, and tell Zapier what data to copy from other apps to your app or vise versa.
+Then they connect their account with your app, set up the trigger or action they need for this workflow, and tell Zapier what data to copy from other apps to your app or vise versa.

 That's where your Zapier integration is used, and here, the most important thing is how it works.
 Effective Zapier integrations both include correct branding and deliver the triggers, actions, searches, and fields that users expect.